roackb2/j2s/README.md

 * `GET hostname/api/users?query={"where":{"id__lt": "3", "username__ne": "test"}, "populate": ["photo"]}`

-    To get users where id less than 3 and username not equal to "test", and populate the 'photo_id' and 'locale_id' foreign key with the related object.
+    To get users where id less than 3 and username not equal to "test", and populate the 'photo_id' foreign key with the related object.

     The result would be something like: